Batch predictions

 )

-If you can’t use any of the utilities above, you are also free to configure your job manually.
-This requires configuring an intake and output option:
+If you can’t use any of the utilities above, you are also free to manually configure your job.
+This requires configuring an intake and output option.
+Credentials may be created with Credentials API.

 import datarobot as dr